conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 ```

 Conan resolves `pybind11` and `fmt` from Conan Center Index, CMake compiles the
 extension against them, and you get a platform-specific wheel in `dist/`.
-No
-separate dependency install, no extra scripting to glue the C/C++ and Python
-sides together.
 Install it and try it:

 ```bash
 $ pip install dist/mypackage-*.whl